greenbergM/Basic-tools-for-sequence-analysis/README.md

 #### Convert Multiline FASTA to Oneline

-This script converts a FASTA file with multiline sequences to a FASTA file with oneline sequences.
+This function converts a FASTA file with multiline sequences to a FASTA file with oneline sequences.
 The resulting file is stored in the `oneline_fasta` directory within the same location as the input file.

 ##### Usage